I have a REAL

 GOLD is a much better conductor.

 For 1/4" guitar type plugs - forget it.
-The STANDARD nickel plugs and jacks
+The STANDARD hard nickel plugs and jacks

 are much more reliable and far less prone to wear.